Axolotl Care Sheet

 * Axolotls require somewhere to hide and can become stressed if this is not provided.
 This can include plants, logs, large rocks, flowerpots, and aquarium ornaments you can purchase at your local fish store.

 Temperature: The ideal water temperature for your Axolotl is a temperature gradient of 16-20°C (60-68°F).
 This is generally around room temperature so no additional heating should be required.
 In most cases, hobbyists experience difficulty keeping their tank cool in the warmer months.
-Lower temperatures lead to sluggish behavior, slower metabolism, and decreased appetite.
+Lower temperatures lead to sluggish behaviour, slower metabolism, and decreased appetite.
 Temperatures above 24 °C (75 °F) are very stressful to axolotls.
 Such temperatures cause metabolism to increase and consequently, an increase in appetite.
 Stress resulting from more than a day or two of exposure to these temperatures will quickly lead to disease and death.
 It's useful to have a small thermometer in the aquarium to check the water temperature and avoid any issues with such. * Avoid using lighting in your tank as axolotls do not have eyelids and are sensitive to bright lights.